sonvister/Binance/README.md

 using Binance.Cache;
 using Binance.WebSocket;

-// Initiatlize web socket cache (with automatic streaming enabled). var webSocketCache = new DepthWebSocketCache();
+// Initiatlize web socket cache (with automatic streaming). var webSocketCache = new DepthWebSocketCache();

 // Handle error events.